Back to Blog Home

 How to Fix Source Map Upload Errors

 Implementing a stack trace that lacks your source code and all the variables and function names is like putting together a jigsaw puzzle without a reference picture.
 You have all these randomly shaped pieces but no way to know how they fit together.
-Unless you are fluent in computer, making sense of a JavaScript stack trace with minified code is going to make debugging very difficult.
+Unless you are fluent in computers, making sense of a JavaScript stack trace with minified code is going to make debugging very difficult.

-Thankfully, by uploading source maps to Sentry, you can map back to the original source code to make sense of what went wrong.
+Thankfully, by uploading source maps to Sentry, you can view a map back to the original source code to make sense of what went wrong.
 However, getting source maps integrated with Sentry properly can be tricky.

 If you haven’t uploaded source maps yet, start the process with a single line of code.